carapace-sh/carapace-pixi/docs/src/spectacularCitizen.md

 ![](./spectacularCitizen/banner.png)

 Simple completions can be created using `YAML` [Specs].
-They are first-class citizens in [Carapace] and behave similar to the internal completers.
+They are first-class citizens in [Carapace] and behave similarly to the internal completers.

 ## Basic